Biswa Singha

-Biswa Singha (1515–1540) was the progenitor king of the Koch dynasty of the Kamata kingdom.
+Biswa Singha was the progenitor king of the Koch dynasty of the Kamata kingdom.
 He was able to unify different Bodo tribes, replace the Baro-Bhuyans of Kamata kingdom, and establish a dynasty the remnant of which still exists today.

 Historical context of Biswa Singha

-After break-up of the Kamarupa kingdom in the 12th century, its territories were divided among small kingdoms, local chiefs and landlords.
-To the very east emerged the Chutia, Ahom and the Kachari kingdoms.
-In the east, there arose the Kamata kingdom.
+After break-up of the Kamarupa kingdom in the 12th century, its territories were divided among different kingdoms.
+To the east emerged the Chutia, in the central and south emerged the Kachari kingdoms.
+Between the Kachari and Chutia, the Ahom kingdom rose.
+In the west, there arose the Kamata kingdom.
 In the regions between the Kamata in the west and the Chutia and Dimasa kingdoms in the east was the region of the confederate Baro-Bhuyans landlords who formed the buffer.
 In 1498, Alauddin Hussain Shah the Sultan of Bengal attacked Nilambar, the then king of Kamata, and occupied it.
 He left the region in the hands of his son Danyal Husayn, who was attacked and defeated by a confederation of Bhuyan landlords led by Harup Narayan.
 The Bhuyans succeeded in removing the conquerors, but they failed to create a kingdom and instead maintained their independent fiefdoms.

 In this political vacuum Biswa Singha managed to unify different tribal groups and establish the Koch dynasty in the seat of the erstwhile Kamata kingdom.